Believe it or not, I can teach you how to meditate in less than a minute.

 I remember sitting in the back of the car as a kid with nothing to do but stare out the window.

 As boring as it may have been, it was an important part of my development.
 And when I used to walk two miles to school every day, my brain wasn’t overflowing with stuff; it wasn’t hyped up with all these devices kids now stare at all the time.

 The most natural way to meditate is to just be with yourself.

-There’s a lot of information about how to mediate and it can be intimidating because we’re raised to follow rules, and we think if we can’t follow those rules, we can’t do it.
+There’s a lot of information about how to meditate and it can be intimidating because we’re raised to follow rules, and we think if we can’t follow those rules, we can’t do it.